-Russia blames Syrian airstrike on chemical weapons factory for deaths
+Russia says deadly Syrian airstrike targeted chemical weapons factory

 The Ghouta attack prompted Obama to ask Congress to authorize military action against Syria in 2013.
 Shortly after, Syria agreed to a Russian proposal to give up control of its chemical weapons, leading Obama to retreat from threats of military action.

-White House press secretary Sean Spicer told reporters Tuesday that the attack are a "consequence of the past administration's weakness and irresolution."
+White House press secretary Sean Spicer told reporters Tuesday that the attack is a "consequence of the past administration's weakness and irresolution."

 Body count expected to rise